 2. Involve the kids in the planning.
 Ask them what foods they would like, how to decorate the house or the tree, what they would like to do on Christmas Day, etc. One of the perks of being a single parent is that you become closer to your kids as you start treating them more like equals.
 Involving them in the decision-making gives all of you a new sense of freedom and responsibility and will make the holidays special as everyone will get to do a bit of what they like.

 3. Go on holiday.
 If you don’t need to worry about sharing the kids at Christmas and have the money, going away can be a godsend.
-One of our best Christmas holidays was spent skiing in France.
+One of our best Christmas holidays was spent skiing abroad.
 By then my son was well into his teens (and more difficult to please) and we had a ball on and off the piste.
 The food on Christmas Eve was exquisite – and, again, we did not have to cook!
-If you want to ensure you have some adult company and playmate for your child/ren, you could choose a single parent holiday.
+If you want to ensure you have some adult company and mates for your child/ren around, you could choose a single parent holiday.

 4. Plan ahead and invite friends or family.
 As my family lives abroad this required some advance planning.
 And on those occasions where I wanted to spend Christmas without my parents around (not wanting to look like Bridget Jones yet again), I found that my single or single parent friends in London had already booked their train ticket to mum and dad – for no other reasons than lack of options.
 So get on the phone ASAP and put some firm dates in the diary.
 You will find that some of your friends are in the same situation.